 A complete spinal injury, however, is more devastating.
 This happens when the victim has no motor function below the level of the injury.

 Most people who sustain spinal cord injuries will have lifelong medical ailments such as bladder and bowel problems, chronic pain, and an increased susceptibility to heart and lung diseases.
 These are often, though not always, debilitating and life-limiting.

 According to the National Institute of Neurological Disorders and Stroke, rapid care and aggressive rehabilitation are the best ways to treat a serious spinal cord or nervous system injury.
 With fast and appropriate treatment, there is a chance that the victim will be able to recover some bodily functions and abilities.

 Many doctors choose to treat people suffering from spinal cord injuries with steroids.
 According to the NINDS, if doctors do this within eight hours of the injury, then it may reduce the damage to nerve cells.

 Electrical nerve stimulation can also help restore some bodily functions, including those of the bladder, lungs and limbs.
 Not all patients are eligible to use this treatment due to the nature and severity of the spinal cord injury.

 Rehabilitation is an important part of the treatment process.
 This may involve physical therapy, skill-building activities and counseling.

 Treating a spinal cord injury can be an expensive endeavor.
-At the Bowling Law Firm, we can evaluate the extent and cause of your injury and determine if you may have valid grounds for a medical malpractice claim.
+At the The Bowling Christiansen Law Firm, we can evaluate the extent and cause of your injury and determine if you may have valid grounds for a medical malpractice claim.

 A New Orleans medical malpractice lawyer can meet with you to discuss your injuries and help you file a lawsuit.
 Call us today at (504) 586-5200 to schedule an appointment.